 Our SRO’s are trained by the Arizona Department of Education in a partnership with Law for Kids, which is the State of Arizona’s School Safety Program that allows each SRO to instruct L.R.E. classes.
 All Chandler SROs are members of the Arizona School Resource Officers Association (ASROA) and the National School Resource Officers Association (NASRO), both of which provide training and networking among other SROs from across the state and nation.
 The Chandler Police Department’s SRO program has been recognized as a “Model School Resource Officer Agency” by the National Association of School Resource Officers.

 The SRO utilizes both proactive and reactive community policing methods in dealing with educational institutions.
 Several of Chandler’s SROs participate in extra-curricular activities at their schools such as clubs and coaching athletic teams.
-This enables the SRO to foster positive relationships with both students and staff in order to change the way the public looks at the law enforcement community.
+This enables the SRO to foster positive relationships with both students, parents and staff in order to change the way the public looks at the law enforcement community.